EwenCheung/Agentic-AI-Kakak-Agent/README.md

 - Start chatting with your AI agent via Telegram
 - Monitor customer interactions through the business dashboard
 - Review daily digest reports for business insights
-- Scale by adding more knowledge base documents as neededYou
+- Scale by adding more knowledge base documents as needed

 ---